jareware/viewports/README.md

   p {
     color: red; } }
 ```
 The test runner simply does this for all spec files, makes the part following `/* it ` the name of the test case, and compares the parts separated by `/* should equal */`.
+All test cases are executed on both supported compilers: the `sass` gem, and `libsass` (through `node-sass`).

 ## And finally